-- The Islamic Supreme Council of Iraq (ISCI) was established in Tehran in 1982 by expatriate Iraqis, and was based there until returning to Iraq in 2003.
+The Islamic Supreme Council of Iraq (ISCI) was established in Tehran in 1982 by expatriate Iraqis, and was based there until returning to Iraq in 2003.
 Its militia, the Badr Corps, was trained and controlled by the Islamic Revolutionary Guard Corps and fought alongside Iranian forces during the Iran-Iraq War.
 After 2003, thousands of Badr militiamen entered southern Iraq from Iran to help secure that part of the country.
 Many were subsequently integrated into the Iraqi security forces, particularly the army and the national police.
 Ammar al Hakim has led ISCI since the death of his father, Abd al Aziz al-Hakim, in 2009.

-- Dawa, founded in the late 1950s, enjoyed the Islamic Republic’s support during the latter phase of its underground existence in Iraq.
+Dawa, founded in the late 1950s, enjoyed the Islamic Republic’s support during the latter phase of its underground existence in Iraq.
 After 2003, Dawa joined the political process, but its potential was limited due to its lack of an armed militia.
-Its leader, Nuri al-Maliki, was selected by the more powerful ISCI and Sadrists as a compromise choice for prime minister in 2005, but he has since used this position to build a power base in the government and the army—parts of which now function as a personal and party militia.
+Its leader, Nuri al-Maliki, was selected by the more powerful ISCI and Sadrists as a compromise choice for prime minister in 2005, but he subsequently used this position to build a power base in the government and the army—parts of which functioned as a personal and party militia.
 Following the 2014 elections, Maliki was replaced as prime minister by another Dawa member, Haidar al Abadi.

-Maliki shares a general affinity with Tehran’s Shiite Islamist worldview, but not its doctrine of clerical rule.
-Mindful of his dependence on Washington for survival, he has tried to tread a middle path between Tehran and Washington, and has avoided a full-fledged embrace of Tehran.
+Maliki shared a general affinity with Tehran’s Shiite Islamist worldview, but not its doctrine of clerical rule.
+Mindful of his dependence on Washington for survival, he tried to tread a middle path between Tehran and Washington, and avoided a full-fledged embrace of Tehran.

-- The Sadrists have emerged as a major force in politics and the Iraqi street since 2003.
-Their leader, Muqtada al-Sadr, has played on his family name as the sole surviving son of the revered Ayatollah Muhammad Sadiq al-Sadr, who was murdered by regime agents in 1999.
+The Sadrists have emerged as a major force in politics and the Iraqi street since 2003.
+Their leader, Muqtada al Sadr, has played on his family name as the sole surviving son of the revered Ayatollah Muhammad Sadiq al Sadr, who was murdered by regime agents in 1999.
 His populist, anti-American rhetoric, and the muscle and patronage offered by his Jaysh al Mahdi (Mahdi Army) militia, recently renamed the Saraya al Salam (Peace Companies), have gained him support among the Shiite urban poor.

-Though politically aligned with ISCI and Dawa, the Sadrists have also had a contentious and violent relationship with both parties.
+Though politically aligned with ISCI, Badr, and Dawa, the Sadrists have also had a contentious and violent relationship with several of these parties.
 Sadr fled to Iran in 2007 to avoid being targeted by U.S. and Iraqi forces, and to pursue his religious studies.
 He returned to Iraq in 2011 and continued to play an important role in Iraqi politics, though he has often distanced himself from Iranian policies.

-- Kurdish parties—the Kurdish Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK)—have long-standing ties with Iran.
+Kurdish parties—the Kurdish Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK)—have long-standing ties with Iran.
 Kurdish guerillas (Peshmerga) fought alongside Iran during the Iran-Iraq War.
 And Tehran armed the PUK during its fighting with the KDP from 1994 to 1998.
 Iran continues to enjoy close ties with the PUK and KDP, as well as Iraq’s northern Kurdistan Regional Government (KRG).
-But Tehran has conducted occasional cross-border artillery strikes against Iranian Kurdish guerillas based in northern Iraq, though these activities have waned in recent years.
+In the past, Tehran conducted occasional cross-border artillery strikes against Iranian Kurdish guerillas based in northern Iraq, though these activities have waned in recent years.
 Iran’s relationship with the Kurds has likewise improved as the KRG region became an important trading partner with Iran – a hub for busting international sanctions on the Islamic Republic.